urbas/bud/README.md

 ## Installation

-- NuGet v3 must be installed and available on the `PATH`.
+NuGet v3 must be installed and available on the `PATH` on all platforms.

 ### Windows